Skip to main content

 What is the Community Right to Buy?

-The government is introducing a new Community Right to Buy as part of its English Devolution and Community Empowerment Bill, something Locality have been calling for along with our partners at the We’re Right Here campaign.
+The government is introducing a new Community Right to Buy as part of its English Devolution and Community Empowerment Act, something Locality has been calling for along with our partners at the We’re Right Here campaign.

 A new Community 'Right to Buy’ would replace the existing Community 'Right to Bid' which was introduced as part of the Localism Act 2011.